CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/orderless-production.md

 ![Document Numbering](./media/orderless-production/orderless-production-numbering.webp)

-You can check here how to set up <!-- TODO: Add Link --> a document series.
+You can check [here](../system-initialization/document-numbering.md) how to set up a document series.

 ### Bill of Material